 If you look at the statistics, today’s typical student is no longer an 18-year old studying full-time on a campus.
 They are parents, individuals working full time, or part-time jobs.
 Due to there being a disparity in the services that an institution aspires to provide and actually delivers, a major chunk of these students drops out of college.
 Which is why institutions today need one-stop student services to address their issues 24×7.

 20 million American students are enrolled in colleges today!
 Striking, right?
-What is more striking is that less than fifty percent of them complete their degrees within six years.
+What is more striking is that less than fifty percent of students complete their degrees within six years.
 While the causes might be manifold, personalized student support can help a great deal in guiding many them towards graduation.